IRS audit triggers

 7. Claiming a loss on a hobby

 Writing off expenses for a business is fine, but you can’t portray your hobby as a business.
 For it to be a business, you must have a reasonable expectation to make a profit.
-In general, the IRS will expect you to report a profit for three of every five years you operate the business.
+While there is some nuance to the issue, one factor the IRS can use as a guideline is if you have reported a profit for three of every five years you operate the business.

-If you report your hobby as a business, it must be run like a business with appropriate records and documentation.
+In order to report your activity as a business, it must be run like a business with appropriate records and documentation.
 Otherwise, the IRS could require you to restate any business income/loss as a hobby income/loss, subject to hobby rules.
 For more information, refer to the IRS’s rules on hobbies.

 8. Home office deduction

 To claim the home office deduction, you must use a portion of your home “regularly and exclusively” for business.
-Keep in mind that the IRS doesn’t see the dining room table as a desk!
-And having a TV in the “home office” could raise exclusivity questions.
-Most importantly, home office deductions from a person earning wages may draw increased attention, so make sure home office expenses are well-documented and supported.
+Make sure home office expenses are well-documented and supported.

 9. Deducting business meals, travel and entertainment